Scatenix/Void-Merchants/README.md

 - Load them again at the title screen by hitting Y or C
 - Enter : Open Pico-8s pause menu.
 E.g. to adjust the volume (Start button on a controller)

-Can also be played with a controller!
-Tested with an Xbox controller - others may work too.

-The buttons shown on screen are meant for the Playstation controller layout, meaning that the X-button in-game is actually not the X-button on an Xbox controller.
+The buttons shown on screen are meant for the Playstation controller layout, meaning that the X-button in-game is actually the A-button on an Xbox controller.

-The controls can be adjusted in the PICO-8 settings (pause button located next to the bottom-right corner).
+The controls can be adjusted in the PICO-8 settings (pause button located next to the bottom-right corner on the web-version).

 Make sure to check the [manual](https://github.com/Scatenix/Void-Merchants/releases/download/v1.0.0/manual.pdf) for more information about the game.
-Can be found on the release section!
+Can be found at the [Releases](https://github.com/Scatenix/Void-Merchants/releases) section!

 ## State of the Game

-The game is currently in the balancing and testing phase, but already very playable.

-There are only a few minor bugs and a few small game design oversights left.
+The game was released with version 1.0.0.

 All planned features have been implemented, except for a final boss fight, which was not possible, due to a code length restriction from PICO-8.
+Instead, the player works towards a high score, based on his credits after the last level.
+Reloading the game lowers the end score.

 The game offers:
 - A title screen with the possibility to load the last save